Canada Graduate Scholarships - Master's

 UVic Transcripts

-- The UVic transcript must be issued in the fall session of the year of application and if the applicant is currently registered it must display current registration for the fall.
+• The UVic transcript must be up-to-date - transcripts dated or issued in the fall session of the year of application (if currently registered) or after the last term completed (if not currently registered).

 Other institution transcripts: